isomerpages/moe-acjc/_parents/Sexuality Education.md

 ### eTeens Programme:

 6. eTeens is a programme that was developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide JC/MI Year 1 students with accurate information on STIs/HIV and protection from a health perspective.
 With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.<br>
 7. Students learn the health, social and financial implications of STIs/HIV on an individual and the family, and the importance of responsible decision-making and seeking help.
-Abstinence and upholding family values are the key messages.
+Abstinence and upholding family values are the key messages. <br>

 **At Anglo-Chinese Junior College, the eTeens programme will be implemented as follows:**